By Just Right Services | April 21, 2016

 The three most common types of heating systems in Orange County are:

-- Forced Air – One of the most common systems, forced air units heat the air with a furnace and distribute heated air throughout the home using ductwork and in-room vents.
+- Forced Air – One of the most common systems, forced air units to heat the air with a furnace and distribute heated air throughout the home using ductwork and in-room vents.

 - Radiant Heating – As a more passive heating system, radiant heating systems use a heating stove or boiler to push warmth through a system of electric heating coils or hot water tubing in the floors or ceiling for your home.